 School officials report that it has become common for students to lose a parent due to substance use and addiction.
-Across Kentucky 15% of all children are not living in parental care (e.g., foster, kinship care); within our target population, the rate is 22%.
+Across Kentucky 15% of all children are not living in parental care (e.g., foster, kinship care); within our target population, the rate is 25%.
 According to Child Trends, 67% of Kentucky's youth formerly in foster care are unemployed by the age of 21 and almost double the national average for youth on public assistance.

 A report by the National Education Association (Feb.
 2020) states "The number of students who have experienced homelessness during the last three school years has risen to 1.5 million-a 15% increase since 2015-16".
+Officially, 22% percent of students in our community are reported as experiencing homelessness.
+Yet, leaders in our community believe the actual number is much higher.
 In rural areas like our community, these children are hidden from our view.
-They live in cars, in the homes of friends, and in campgrounds.
-Students in our community experience homelessness at prominent levels-Perry County School District had 366 homeless students or 9% of their population, and Hazard Independent had 93 homeless in 2022, or 8.7% of students.
+And, we anticipate homelessness rates will skyrocket given vast number of homes destroyed in the flooding.
 In January of 2021, Bridget T. Austin, MSSW, FSOS, an expert working with homeless youth in Kentucky highlighted the need for programs like FSCS: